endojs/endo/packages/ses/docs/secure-coding-guide.md

 }
 ```

-Clearly, safe operation in the face of mutable primordials is nearly
+Clearly, safe operation in the face of mutable intrinsics is nearly
 impossible.
 SES exists to provide a safer environment, in which all
-primordials are **frozen**.
+intrinsics are **frozen**.
 All subsequent examples are expected to be run in
 a SES environment (for documentation on how to achieve this, look elsewhere
 in this directory).